pyocd/pyOCD/docs/options.md

 ## J-Link probe options

-These user options are available when the SEGGER J-Link debug probe plugin is active.
+These session options are available when the SEGGER J-Link debug probe plugin is active.

 <table>